Heritage Baptist Church

 The church was led by several men of God- T.S.
 Abraham, Dr. Eric (Bobby) Franks,

 Mr. Varghese John and Pastor Adrian Hendricks.

 Grace Baptist Church was the result of the outreach work in Wilson Garden which

 The sermons were translated into the local language and the congregation grew under

-the leadership of Dr. Franks and Dr. Saji P. Thomas
+the leadership of Dr. Eric Franks and Dr. Saji P. Thomas

-With both of these like-minded churches separated by just a few kilometres, they decided that they two would become one and thus was born OLIVET-GRACE BAPTIST CHURCH IN 2000.
+With both of these like-minded churches separated by just a few kilometres, the congregation decided that they two would become one and thus was born OLIVET-GRACE BAPTIST CHURCH IN 2000.

-Dr Franks was chosen to be the pastor and he was assisted by R.B Raju & Adrian Hendricks.
+Dr. Eric Franks was chosen to be the pastor and he was assisted by Pastors R.B Raju & Adrian Hendricks.

-In the year 2002, Dr. Franks resigned from being the pastor of the church and Adrian Hendricks was chosen as the new pastor of the church and he has been the pastor ever since.
+In the year 2002, Dr. Franks resigned from being the pastor of O-GBC and Adrian Hendricks was chosen as their new pastor and he has been the pastor ever since.